 Note to self (and other surfers):

 Surf: I’ve surfed Inside Gerupuk, Outside Right, Outside Left and Don-don.
 When the swell gets big, there’s a spot called Kid’s Point that starts to work too, but I haven’t surfed it yet.
-The surf is getting too crowded for it’s own good during the high season months.
+The surf is getting too crowded for it’s own good during the high season months (June-August).
 I’ve counted 55+ on Inside, and that’s really too many no matter how much it’s pumping.
 In these pictures I’m surfing on pretty big boards, but it’s perfectly possible to surf here on a shortboard.
 Some volume doesn’t hurt.
 If you can, you should go surfing with my man Sup in his green boat Olive.
 Best guy in the world!

 Sleep: I prefer staying in Gerupuk because it’s closer to where I want to be, which is in the water before the sun rises, but you can also stay in Kuta if your main focus is beers and bars.
 Lakuen is the most comfortable and expensive option I’ve tried in Gerupuk.
 And a good and cheaper option is Chillout Cafe and Homestay.
 Surf Garden Lombok has a beautiful view, and pretty okay standards.
 If you want to stay somewhere very quiet, but still have access to the surf spots, Bumbangku Beach Cottage is located in the eastern part of the bay.